tock/book/src/development/component.md

 have set it up with a board to test.
 Making a component then just makes it easier to include on a new board and share among boards.

+## Requirements

+All components in the components crate are `#![forbid(unsafe_code)]`.
+This ensures that unsafe code is not hidden in components.
+All necessary unsafe operations must be handled in the board's main file, and passed into components as necessary.
+For example, any necessary capabilities must be provided by the board when the component is used.

 ## Overview

 The high-level steps required are: